m-fahad-nasir/VLM_Weed_Framework/README.md

 The study explores whether modern vision–language models (VLMs) can improve weed detection in crop fields using UAV imagery without extensive manual annotation.
 Six commercial VLMs: ChatGPT-4.1, ChatGPT-4o, Gemini Flash 2.5, Gemini Flash Lite 2.5, LLaMA-4 Scout, and LLaMA-4 Maverick were tested on drone images of soybean fields to assess weed presence, location, reasoning, crop growth stage, and type.

 A new method, Error-Probing Prompting (EPP), was introduced to test each model’s ability to self-correct and reason under counterfactual assumptions.
 Performance was rated on interpretability metrics such as grounding, specificity, plausibility, non-hallucination, and actionability.

-Key findings:

-- Gemini Flash 2.5 achieved the best overall and most interpretable results.

-- ChatGPT-4.1 showed the strongest reasoning but weaker detection.

-- ChatGPT-4o offered a balanced trade-off.

-- LLaMA-4 models underperformed in localization and detail.

-- Gemini Flash Lite 2.5 was efficient but fragile under EPP testing.

-Overall, the research shows that explainability and adaptability, rather than just model size, best predict VLM reliability for precision weed management with minimal annotation.

 <img width="1124" height="425" alt="Cropped" src="https://github.com/user-attachments/assets/65422a2a-ac83-4bc8-a6e8-6fb27565ac1b" />